 Theme 3: work environment: perceived support and workload (organisational and individual nurse surveys)

 Ninety-one per cent of nurses reported working additional hours per week above what they were contracted to do.
 The additional unpaid hours worked ranged from 1 to 12+: up to 6 hours per week (n=333, 72%); up to 12 hours per week (n=83, 18%); and more than 12 hours claimed by 5.0% of the sample.
 Respondents were also asked to consider whether they were concerned that their role was under threat: 8.8% strongly endorsed a perceived threat to their role and a further 14.9% reported feeling concerned about the stability of their position.
 In the past 3 years, 23 (10%) of nurses received a regrading up of NHS banding, five (2%) had a regrading down and six (3%) respiratory nursing services were decommissioned.
-This experience was reflected in respondents quotes including ‘…under threat of losing jobs due to funding’ and concern over perceived reluctance of hospitals to approve nurse specialists posts (box 1).
+This experience was reflected in respondents quotes including ‘…under threat of losing jobs due to funding’ and concern over perceived reluctance of hospitals to approve nurse specialists posts (table 3).

 Both surveys revealed that there is a lack of administrative support.
 Of the 143 (96.6%) respondents to the organisational survey, 74.8% reported that their team have administrative support compared with 25.2% who said they do not.
 Forty-three (29.1%) respondents identified who carried out the administrative duties for the team.
 Of these, 72% reported that administrative duties were conducted by the nursing team, 14.0% said respiratory nurse specialists were responsible and 14.0% stated that medical secretaries assisted with administrative duties by typing clinic letters.
-The above survey responses are supported by statements noted in the free-text section of the organisational and individual nurse surveys (box 1).
+The above survey responses are supported by statements noted in the free-text section of the organisational and individual nurse surveys (table 3).

 Two questions assessed the degree of support the respondents felt they had in their role from their line manager and clinical colleagues.
 The nurses reported feeling more supported by clinical colleagues in comparison with line managers; 77.6% agreed or strongly agreed that clinical colleagues were supportive, whereas 62.2% felt the same way about line managers.
 The majority of the nurses (93.1%) reported being able to attend meetings and study days, and 80.5% stated they were supported to attend more than 1 day a year.
 Seventy-eight per cent of the sample agreed or strongly agreed that training and education opportunities were available to access.